 "On 10 May Comd 1 ATF gave verbal orders for an air assault landing at FSPB Coral.
-Later that afternoon this was amended by HQ 1ATF to being an airlanding."2

-According to Robert Lowry in his recently published biography of Bennett, both Shelton, the Commanding Officer of 3 RAR, and Bennett "...deny that that they received the written orders either at or after the orders group.
-They also denied that Brigadier Hughes' verbal orders, given late on the 10May, at Bearcat, a US Base near the town of Long Thanh in Bien Hoa Province, conveyed anything other than that there would be elements of units withdrawing to base areas north of Saigon..."3 The assessment of the enemy's size and sense of well-being would later prove to be incorrect, but, in the meantime, it was misleading information that influenced the way in which the infantry forces, in particular, would be deployed.
+Later that afternoon this was amended by HQ 1ATF to being an airlanding."
+2 at or after the orders group.
+They also denied that Brigadier Hughes' verbal orders, given late on the 10May, at Bearcat, a US Base near the town of Long Thanh in Bien Hoa Province, conveyed anything other than that there would be elements of units withdrawing to base areas north of Saigon..."
+The assessment of the enemy's size and sense of well-being would later prove to be incorrect, but, in the meantime, it was misleading information that influenced the way in which the infantry forces, in particular, would be deployed.